Robustness and Diversity Seeking Data-Free Knowledge Distillation: Experiments

-When training the generator with different epochs, Table \ref{tab:accu_epochs} shows the test accuracy of students and the LPIPS scores of generated images.
+\textbf{Robustness over training epochs of generator.} When training the generator with different epochs, Table \ref{tab:accu_epochs} shows the test accuracy of students and the LPIPS scores of generated images.
 We observe that it is unnecessary to fully-train the generator of both RDSKD and DAFL so as to leave higher diversity to the generated images (i.e., higher LPIPS score).
 Moreover, RDSKD performs better and more stable than DAFL under varying epochs, due to more diverse generated images that match closer with the real data distribution.

-\textbf{Robustness over learning rate.} We can also observe from Table~\ref{tab:res_mnist} that even though the best test accuracy of \mbox{RDSKD} can be the same as that of DAFL (e.g., 0.976 on MNIST when $\eta_G=0.2$), RDSKD is more stable than DAFL over varying learning rates, indicating that the tuning of learning rate for RDSKD is much easier than DAFL, which is also true for SVHN and CIFAR-10.
+\textbf{Robustness over learning rate.} As shown in Table~\ref{tab:res_mnist}, although the best test accuracy of \mbox{RDSKD} can be the same as that of DAFL (e.g., 0.976 on MNIST when $\eta_G=0.2$), RDSKD is more stable than DAFL over varying learning rates, indicating that the learning rate for RDSKD is much easier to tune than DAFL, which is also true for SVHN and \mbox{CIFAR-10}.

-\textbf{Robustness over temperature.} The comparison of \mbox{RDSKD} and DAFL on MNIST under different temperatures for student training is depicted in Fig.~\ref{fig:res_tem}, where the temperatures $\tau=5$, $\tau=10$, and $\tau=15$ are applied to students using generators trained with learning rates of 0.001 and 0.2.
-In can be observed that RDSKD is more robust to temperature change on both learning rates.
+\textbf{Robustness over temperature.} The comparison of \mbox{RDSKD} and DAFL on MNIST under different $\tau$ for student training is depicted in Fig.~\ref{fig:loss-e}, where $\tau=5$, $\tau=10$, and $\tau=15$ are applied to students using generators trained with learning rates of 0.001 and 0.2.
+Obviously RDSKD is more robust to temperature change on both learning rates.